info@fast4trans.com

 The information here will come in handy whenever you are translating documents of official or legal matters, answering questions like, what is notarized translation, how to obtain notarized translations, and what exactly are the duties of a Notary public.

-What is a notarized translation?
+What is a Arabic Notarized Translation?

 Firstly, notarization refers to the authentication of legal documents.
 A notary is authorized by the government to take note of legal acts, in the form of witnessing signatures.
-In Arabic, it means “tawtheq-توثيق”
+In Arabic, it means “tawtheq-توثيق”.

-For this, notarized translations are important, and are sometimes required by official institutions to avoid fraud, and protect the legal rights of people.
+For this, notarized Arabic translations are important, and are sometimes required by official institutions to avoid fraud, and protect the legal rights of people.

-How to notarize a translation?
+How to Arabic notarize a translation?

-The notary will require identity identification and will be present while the translator stamps the document as certified.
+The notary will require identity identification and will be present while the translator stamps the Arabic document as certified.
 After that, they will seal the document themselves, and keep a record of it.

 What is the difference between certified and notarized translation?